Arthrogryposis Multiplex Congenita

 do not grow as much as unaffected limbs.
 The majority of children with Arthrogryposis fall within the usual range of intelligence.

 How Do I Keep My Independence?

-For everything else - I use my mouth to perform most everyday tasks; the tasks I cannot do I have Personal Assistants for (such as getting dressed, washed, passing a drink, etc – which is why I need my PAs with me in Africa).
-I use a stick in my mouth to type.
+For everything else - I use my mouth to perform most everyday tasks; the tasks I cannot do I have Personal Assistants for (such as getting dressed, washed, passing a drink, etc – which is why I need my PAs with me when travelling).
+I use a stick (or stylus) in my mouth to type.
 I hold a brush, pen, or pencil in my mouth to paint, draw, or write.

 I train my dogs (and other animals) by tying a clicker around my neck with a string and pressing the button with my chin, or I use my voice.
 I reward my dog by either using the stick in my mouth to move my hand so I can pick up treats, or just holding the treat in my mouth (what's good enough for them is good enough for me!).